BlakeRain/blakerain.com/content/blog/i-dont-like-automatic-summarisation/index.md

 > ChatGPT.
 Together, **these results point to forces pre-dating generative AI** and to the ongoing
 > value of LLM-relevant education.

-Take for instance the "Key Result" regarding remote work growth mitigating some of the negative labour market impacts.
-I can't find any reference at all to remote work in the paper, let alone any effect it might have.
-Nor could I find any significant discussion around different states AI adoption rates.
-The only paragraph in the paper that I think might relate to these two results are the following:

-> While these patterns hold nationally, a small number of states show post-launch increases in
-> computer and math occupation unemployment risk (e.g., CA, WA, and AK; Figs. S15–S12).
-In  these
-> cases, timing alone cannot rule out a contribution from LLM diffusion.
-However, across  states,
-> post-launch unemployment risk remains comparable to pre-pandemic levels, suggesting  limited
-> movement in the longer-run equilibrium.

-I would hardly consider this one paragraph to be worthy of contributing two of the "key results" of the paper.

 The first key result, which states that "_LLM advancements correlated with increased unemployment risk \[..]_", seems to be wholly unsupported by this paper.
 Unless I'm entirely misreading, I hardly think that statements like the following are consistent with this supposed key result.